St Hilda's College, Oxford

 St Hilda's College is a constituent college of the University of Oxford in England.
 The college is named after the Anglo-Saxon saint Hilda of Whitby and was founded in 1893 as a hall for women; it remained a women's college until 2008.
 St Hilda's was the last single-sex college in the university as Somerville College had admitted men in 1994.
-The college now has almost equal numbers of men and women at both undergraduate and postgraduate level.
+St Hilda's has almost equal numbers of men and women at both undergraduate and postgraduate level.

 The principal of the college is Sarah Springman, who took office in 2022.

 As of 2020, the college had an endowment of £56.6 million and total assets of £119.7 million.

 History

 St Hilda's was founded by Dorothea Beale (who was also a headmistress at Cheltenham Ladies' College) in 1893, as St Hilda's Hall and recognised by the Association for the Education of Women as a women's hall in 1896.
 It was founded as a women's college, a status it retained until 2008.
 Whilst other Oxford colleges gradually became co-educational, no serious debate at St Hilda's occurred until 1997, according to a former vice-principal, and then the debate solely applied to the issue of staff appointments.
 After a vote on 7 June 2006 by the Governing Body, men and women can be admitted as fellows and students.
 This vote was pushed through with a narrow margin and followed previous unsuccessful votes.
 This led to protests from students because of the "high-handed" manner in which they were held.

 In October 2007 a supplemental charter was granted and in 2008 male students were admitted to St Hilda's for the first time.
 The college now has almost equal numbers of men and women at both undergraduate and postgraduate level.
 In August 2018, the interim Norrington Table showed that 98 per cent of St Hilda's finalist undergraduates obtained at least a 2.i in their degree.